esunshin/M7/README.md

 `python3 create.py <'seedText'>`
 `python3 create.py`

-If seedText is `random`, the seed will be set to a random combination of (a-z, ' ', '\n') characters.
+If seedText is `'random'`, the seed will be set to a random combination of (a-z, ' ', '\n') characters.

 *Fig. 1* – Diagram of system
 ![Figure 1, diagram of system](/structure.png "System Diagram")